kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 ### Scope and Goals

 Istio comes with extension providers to configure its telemetry.
-The [EnvoyOpenTelemetryLogProvider](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-EnvoyOpenTelemetryLogProvider) allows to send access logs to an OTLP service.
-This part of the PoC should compare this extension provider in combination with the OpenTelemetry Collector to the [EnvoyFileAccessLogProvider](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-EnvoyFileAccessLogProvider), which is currently used by Kyma's [Istio module](https://github.com/kyma-project/istio).
+The [EnvoyOpenTelemetryLogProvider](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-EnvoyOpenTelemetryLogProvider) supports sending access logs to an OTLP service.
+This part of the PoC compares the EnvoyOpenTelemetryLogProvider (in combination with the OpenTelemetry Collector) to the [EnvoyFileAccessLogProvider](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-EnvoyFileAccessLogProvider), which is currently used by Kyma's [Istio module](https://github.com/kyma-project/istio).

 ### Setup for Istio Access Logs